Saifuddin1902/WeatherApp/README.md

-A simple Java-based weather application using JSon and OpenWeatherMap API.
+A simple Java-based weather application using Json,Gson and OpenWeatherMap API.